 Chip Sandwich

 Back in the day, I can remember being in our work canteen in the Netherlands on ‘chip day’, assembling my chip butty with bread, butter and salt and receiving copious amounts of abuse from my colleagues (who no doubt were jealous of this utter lack of brilliance in their own country’s culinary repertoire.)

 Needless to say, there are some cultures in which this activity is considered strange.
-It is, after all, another rather quintessentially British thing.
+It is, after all, another rather quintessentially British (and Irish) thing.

-(Since I made this remark about Dutch food, I should add that we have been missing some of the Dutch delicacies like kletskoppen and Kerskransjes, and I have added some recipes for them on this site!)
+(Since I made this remark about Dutch food, I should add that we have been missing a lot of the Dutch delicacies like kletskoppen and Kerskransjes, so I have added some recipes for them on this site!)

+Chip Sandwich